 This was another tip from my free walking tour guide.
-He recommend visiting this museum, which is entrance by donation.
-I thought I’d check it out as I need to visit more museums, and I actually found the exhibitions really interesting.
+He recommends visiting this museum, which is entrance by donation.
+I thought I’d check it out as I need to visit more museums, and I found the exhibitions really interesting.
 There was one on different world religions, and then Francisco Goya’s The Disasters of War portraits.
 His depictions were brutal and I can’t believe they were created in the 19th century.

 8. Check out these other notable museums and galleries